Heading for the light at the end of the tunnel…

 Each person is supported individually to write and develop their own plans of care and support.
 Goals are set by people and a plan agreed for how – as a team – we are going to get there.
 For many of the people we support, drinking had become their whole life and we encourage people to replace this habit with a wide range of activities and plenty of outings to broaden horizons and develop other pastimes.

 There are beautiful gardens across all sites and everyone is encouraged to participate and take responsibility for this space.
 We believe that the process of growing plants and vegetables from seed is very therapeutic.
 At Roberta House and in Artichoak Cottage people are supported to maintain vegetable beds as well as grow flowers so the kitchens are supplied throughout the summer.
-Some of the people we support also volunteer several times a week at a local horticultural project.
+Until COVID-19, some of the people we support also volunteered several times a week at a local horticultural project.

 Our team coaches, encourages and enables our clients with development of work-based skills, life skills development including numeracy and literacy, as well as personal development including fitness.